franciscovfonseca/Securing-SOC-Environment/README.md

 <h1>Summary</h1>
 <br>

-In this lab we Enabled NIST 800-53 Regulatory Compliance Policy.
+In this lab we **Enabled NIST 800-53 Regulatory Compliance Policy** ✅

 Basically when we did that ➜ Azure looked at our entire Environment and compared it to NIST 800-53 General Control Families: